Hiroshi Hiraguchi: Biography

 Hiraguchi was born in Etajima, Hiroshima on 1 August 1948.
 He attended Hiroshima Academy Junior and Senior High School, a Jesuit boys' school in Hiroshima City, before going on to study law at the University of Tokyo.
 He first aspired to become a judge, but after graduation in 1972, he joined the Ministry of Construction.
 He attended the University of Pennsylvania in the United States as a ministry official.

 Leaving the ministry in 2001, he ran unsuccessfully for the House of Representatives as an independent in 2003.
 He ran again in 2005 as a member of the LDP and was elected for the first time.
 He has represented the 2nd District of Hiroshima prefecture from 2005 to 2009, and again from 2012 to the present.
-He has served as parliamentary vice minister of Justice, senior vice minster of the Environment and senior vice minister of Justice.
+He has served as parliamentary vice minister of Justice, senior vice minister of the Environment and senior vice minister of Justice.

-Hiraguchi was appointed Minister of Justice in the Takaichi Cabinet.
+Hiraguchi was appointed Minister of Justice in the First Takaichi cabinet.